zshi719/2025-Data-24100/README.md

 6. use pyenv and python 3.15 or something new which requires the env
 7. Fix Part 3 to only load ~5 of the years.
 It is too many for some machines.
 8. Move pdb to autodocs lectures.
 It is short.
+9. Add information about log rotation to logs

 </details>